Marie Macklin: HALO Urban Regeneration

 Following the announcement in 2009 by drinks company Diageo of their intention to close the Johnnie Walker bottling plant and production factory at Hill Street in Kilmarnock, Macklin joined a large protest of 20,000 people through the streets of Kilmarnock in an attempt to persuade Diageo to reverse their decisions.
 Following unsuccessful attempts, Diageo remained with their decision for closure, leading Macklin to enter negotiations with Diageo to look at options for sale of the site and long-term plans for the future use of the site.
-Diageo eventually sold the land to HALO Group for £1, which led Macklin to create a £65 million regeneration proposal, The HALO Urban Regeneration.
+Diageo eventually sold the land to HALO Group for £1, which led Macklin to create a £100 million regeneration proposal, The HALO Urban Regeneration.

 Whilst plans were initially drafted and negotiations conducted with Macklin through her position in the KLIN Group, Macklin later formed The HALO Urban Regeneration which took on much of the work responsible for the creation and development of the plans relating to The HALO Kilmarnock.
 Macklin's proposal for the former Johnnie Walker site included an urban regeneration hub, as well as providing office space and opportunities for startup companies, and since, has formed a number of working partnerships with companies such as Scottish Power.

 Macklin worked with East Ayrshire Council, the Scottish Government and the UK Government to secure £7.0 million in funding towards The HALO project, contributed by both the Scottish Government and UK Government as part of the Ayrshire Growth Deal.

+Marie has worked with XLCC to create 300 jobs at the HALO Enterprise and Innovation Centre in Kilmarnock.

 Work with education

-Throughout her career, Macklin has been committed to working with school pupils to develop their knowledge of business and enterprise, particularly at her former secondary school Kilmarnock Academy, where she has been an advocate and mentor to school pupils in creating business plans and proposals.
-In 2015, Macklin met with Head Teacher of Kilmarnock Academy, Bryan Paterson, to look at enterprise initiatives within Kilmarnock Academy and opportunities to support young people to develop an enterprising spirit.
-Macklin claimed that "entrepreneurial education at Kilmarnock Academy just keeps getting better and better".
+Macklin has worked with school pupils to develop their knowledge of business and enterprise, particularly at her former secondary school Kilmarnock Academy, where she has been an advocate for and mentor to school pupils in creating business plans and proposals.

-Macklin, as founder of The Halo Urban Regeneration, has formed a number of professional business partnerships with neighbouring Ayrshire College with a focus on developing a digital workforce for the future within Kilmarnock and Ayrshire.
+Macklin, as founder of The Halo Urban Regeneration, has formed business partnerships with neighbouring Ayrshire College with a focus on developing a digital workforce for the future within Kilmarnock and Ayrshire.

 Other work

 Macklin carries out additional work as a motivational speaker to companies and students, including speaking to students at Glasgow Caledonian University.

+In November 2024, Marie joined the board at the Scottish North American Business Council.

 Personal life

-Macklin was raised in Kilmarnock, in the Onthank area which featured in the documentary series "The Scheme", a BBC Scotland documentary series focusing on an area of Kilmarnock with high levels of poverty.
+Macklin was raised in Kilmarnock, in the Onthank area which featured in the documentary series The Scheme (2009), a BBC Scotland documentary series focusing on an area of Kilmarnock with high levels of poverty.
 Macklin speaks highly of her upbringing in Kilmarnock and as a reason for her work towards regeneration projects in the town.

-Having previously been a member of the Conservative and Unionist Party, Macklin supported a Yes vote in the 2014 Scottish independence referendum, claiming that independence for Scotland could create more Scottish entrepreneurs.